OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ## Summary

 GraphQL has become very popular in modern APIs.
 It provides simplicity, and nested objects, which facilitate faster development.
 Every technology, while having advantages can also expose the application to new attack surfaces.
 The purpose of this scenario is to provide some common misconfigurations and attack vectors on applications which utilize GraphQL.
-Some vectors are unique to GraphQL (Introspection Query for example) and some are not (SQL Injection for example).
+Some vectors are unique to GraphQL (*e.g.* [Introspection Query](#introspection-queries)) and some are generic to APIs (*e.g.* [SQL injection](#sql-injection)).

 Examples in this section will be based on a vulnerable GraphQL application [poc-graphql](https://github.com/righettod/poc-graphql), which is run in a docker container which maps `localhost:8080/GraphQL` as the vulnerable GraphQL node.